diegosantoni/traackr/README.md

 * A fresh and updated Ubuntu 20.04 server whit internet access.
 * A user with sudo privileges

-You can download the "recreate.sh" and "recreate2.sh" scripts to your HOME directory and run they in orde to recreate de challenge completely, or follow the nexts steeps:
+You can download the "recreate.sh" and "recreate2.sh" scripts in your HOME directory and run them in order to fully recreate the challenge, or follow the steps below:

 0- Update Ubuntu